 The top restaurants in Chicago come in various shapes and sizes, from pizza places and Michelin-starred giants to some of the city’s best affordable lunches.

 The cuisines are as diverse, with dishes from Korea, Mexico, Italy, the Mediterranean, and India representing every region of the world.

-Filling up at one of these restaurants is without a doubt one of the best things to do in Chicago, regardless of whether you’re a lifelong resident or just visiting for the weekend.
+Filling up at one of these restaurants is without a doubt one of the best things to do in Chicago this weekend, regardless of whether you’re a lifelong resident or just visiting for the weekend.
 This city’s burgeoning food industry shows no signs of slowing down, so we cut to the chase and selected our essentials—the city’s absolute top restaurants.

 Locals will never agree on which Italian beef maker is the greatest, just as they won’t agree on Chicago-style hot dogs or deep-dish pizza.
 The closest to the agreement is Johnnie’s, a famed eatery that requires a trip to the suburbs.
 As you wait in line behind regulars, you’ll have plenty of time to choose your meal, but we advise ordering the beef, dipped in jalapeno sauce.
 To refresh your mouth thereafter, choose lemon Italian ice.

 - Address – 7500 W North Ave, Elmwood Park, IL 60707

 You can order to-go versions of thick homemade burritos, freshly produced salsas, and vividly pink agua fresca.
 Their sole purpose, however, is to accompany the restaurant’s renowned plates of chopped goat meat.
 In contrast to other barriers, this one spoons some of the tomato-based stew over the meat after it has been served.
 At that time, a good dousing of hot sauce, a squeeze of lime, and some onions are all you need for the tastiest tacos in town.